Bewitchingbee's

 4) Roll the inked roller over the hand, starting at the wrist and moving upward

 toward the finger-tips.
-(Make sure you get the palmar edges, and don't forget to touch-up any
+(Make sure you get the palmar edges, and don't forget to touch-up

 bald spots.)